BTELNYY/DDLCPCYDecompiler/README.md

 * `single` implies you must enter a file name (the .cy is optional)
 * `all` will just decrypt all of the files
 5. Assuming there are no errors, you will need to navigate to `Doki Doki Literature Club Plus_Data\StreamingAssets\AssetBundles\Windows\`
-6. the decrypted files will have the same name but have a .bin extension.
+6. the decrypted files will have the same name but have a `.bin` extension.
 These can be opened by external tools.
-(You can also rename them, if you want.)!
+(You can also rename them, if you want.)